Colombian Coffee and Women Coffee Farmers

 “The geography of Colombia is characterized by its six main natural regions that present their own unique characteristics, from the Andes mountain range region shared with Ecuador and Venezuela; the Pacific Coastal region shared with Panama and Ecuador; the Caribbean coastal region shared with Venezuela and Panama; the Llanos (plains) shared with Venezuela; the Amazon Rainforest region shared with Venezuela, Brazil, Peru and Ecuador; to the insular area, comprising islands in both the Atlantic and Pacific oceans.”
 Wikipedia

 Colombia’s diversified economy is the third largest in South America, with macroeconomic stability and favorable long-term growth prospects.
-Columbia ranks number three in the world for coffee production.
-Coffee is one of the backbones of its economy contributing some 16 % of the annual Colombian agricultural output.
+Columbia ranks third in the world for coffee production and coffee is one of the backbones of its economy contributing some 16 % of the annual Colombian agricultural output.

 Photo Courtesy of NY Times